12GrimmauldPlace/CS425-DynamicClassSchedule/README.md

 # CS425-DynamicClassSchedule

-This web application was a college course project.
+This web application was a college course assigned project.

 Running this web application requires Java, Apache Tomcat server, and a MySQL database server.